Romania Travel Costs: A Realistic 14-Day Road Trip Budget

 ~USD $223 |

 The above reflects the average daily cost over 14 days.
 Some days were cheaper, particularly travel days or when we skipped paid activities.
-Others, like private tours, pushed the daily total higher—but this gives a solid idea of what mid-range travel in Romania looks like in 2025.
+Others, like private tours, pushed the daily total higher—but this gives a solid idea of what mid-range travel in Romania looks like in practice.

 Total Trip Costs